muyrety/Smarter/README.md

 Web application for playing trivia games using [Flask](https://flask.palletsprojects.com/), [SQLite](https://www.sqlite.org/index.html), [Bootstrap](https://getbootstrap.com/) and JavaScript.
 Users are able to add new questions or use the ones provided by the [OpenTriviaDatabase](https://opentdb.com/).
-The server has moderation, so submited questions are first reviewed by an admin.
+The server has moderation, so submitted questions must first be reviewed by an admin.
-This project is still under development and many features are not yet implemented.

 # Building
 ## Cloning the repo